Pop piano 1

 What is the course about?

-Learn sufficient keyboard harmony to begin to negotiate playing from chord symbols.
+Learn sufficient keyboard harmony to begin to negotiate playing songs from chord symbols.
 Develop a rhythmic, percussive playing style.

 What will we cover?